Cameron Students posing for a picture on Campus

 Academics

-Undergraduate students must be registered for a minimum of 12 credit hours per semester.
+Undergraduate students must be registered for a minimum of 12 credit hours each Fall and Spring semester.

-Graduate students must be registered for a minimum of 9 credit hours or 3 thesis credit hours per semester.
+Graduate students must be registered for a minimum of 9 credit hours each Fall and Spring semester.

 Unless you have been approved for a reduced course load by the ISSS office, you will receive emails informing you that you are under-enrolled.
 You will need to take immediate action by responding to the emails and registering for more credits in order to pursue a full course of study.
 If you have trouble adding classes or would like to discuss your situation, please contact the ISS Office.